 The final method is in the slow cooker, and it's the easiest yet especially since you cook the chicken right along with the vegetables in the liquid.

-You'll have to switch up a few ingredients, but it's all explained below.
-Like the quick variety above, you can also replace the biscuit dough with the same dumplings mixture as the classic casserole.
+Like the quick variety above, you can also replace the biscuit dough with the same dumplings mixture as the classic soup recipe, and cook in the same manner.

 Gluten free dumpling soup: substitutions